yannickycpan/oxford-mllab/index.md

 ## Introduction

-The lab course serves as a supplement to the machine learning class taught in MT 2023, with the following objectives:
+The lab course serves as a supplement to the theoretical part of machine learning class, with the following objectives:

 1. By implementation, reviewing concepts from the theoretical content covered in the previous term.
 2. Develop intuition about how algorithmic designs affect testing performance.